jbrouwer5/ParallelLogAnalyzer/README.md

-Log Processor Prototype in Golang with Parallel Capability using a Parallel-Safe Doubly Linked List
+Log Processor Prototype in Golang with Parallel Capability using a Thread-Safe Doubly Linked List